File Sync

 Then to run the sync client with:

 You can use the same link to sync on multiple different devices at the same time.
-You can also sync multiple pairs of directories, just use a comma separated list for the links and local-dirs arguments.
+You can also sync multiple pairs of directories, just use a comma separated list for the links, local-dirs, sync-local-deletes and sync-remote-deletes arguments.
 This will sync the dirs and check for changes every 30s.

 For more customisation you can use the following args: